Guided Motion Diffusion for Controllable Human Motion Synthesis: 's Model Architecture

 The trajectory and motion architectures of \methodname are both based on UNET with Adaptive Group Normalization (AdaGN), which was originally proposed by \cite{Dhariwal2021-bt} for class-conditional image generation tasks.
 However, we have adapted this model for sequential prediction tasks by using 1D convolutions.
 It should be noted that our architectures share some similarities with \cite{Janner2022-no} with the addition of AdaGN.
 The architecture overview is depicted in Figure \ref{fig:arch1} while the Adaptive Group Normalization is depicted in Figure \ref{fig:arch2}.
 The hyperparameter settings of the two DPMs are shown in Table \ref{tab:arch}.
 We currently are in the process of open-sourcing the code base of \methodname.

-Convolution-based architectures are commonly used in state-of-the-art image-domain Dynamic Pattern Models (DPMs), such as those proposed by \cite{Rombach2021-nu} and \cite{Saharia2022-ns}.
+Convolution-based architectures are commonly used in state-of-the-art image-domain DPMs, such as those proposed by \cite{Rombach2021-nu} and \cite{Saharia2022-ns}.
 On the other hand, transformer-based architectures, which were used in the original MDM proposed by \cite{Tevet2022-ih}, are not well-studied architectures for DPMs \cite{Cao2022-th, Peebles2022-nw}.

 Our proposed architecture alone has led to a significant improvement in motion generation tasks, reducing the Fréchet Inception Distance (FID) by more than half compared to the original MDM (0.556 vs 0.212), as shown in Table 1 in the main paper.